Rustic Backyard Decorating Ideas

 - Milk jugs and butter churns

 You can easily mix these items with new rustic furniture, vintage items, and antiques to create a space that reflects your unique style.
-Aim for a combination of textures using materials like wicker, leather, found antlers, galvanized metal, wrought iron, and burlap.
-Add vintage tea towels, quilts, straw hats — whatever makes it appealing to you.
+Aim for a combination of textures using wicker, leather, found antlers, galvanized metal, wrought iron, and burlap.
+Add vintage tea towels, quilts, straw hats — whatever makes it appealing.
 The execution of your designs and arrangement of items can make the decor more sophisticated or down-home, depending on your tastes.

 Nothing says ‘farmhouse’ like textural baskets filled with country-fresh florals and pinecones.

 Your rustic porch furniture choices will depend on a few factors: the weather in your location, how much protection your porch offers, and how long you plan to linger there.
-If you want a place to stretch out and nap on a lazy weekend afternoon, for example, you’ll want something more comfortable and substantial than willow twig furniture, which is better suited for sharing a glass of iced tea with a friend.
+For example, if you want a place to stretch out and nap on a lazy weekend afternoon, you’ll want something more comfortable and substantial than willow twig furniture, which is better suited for sharing a glass of iced tea with a friend.

 While you can certainly use furniture sets on your rustic porch, outdoor decorating often succeeds best when it’s less matchy-matchy.
 Think about other ways to unify your decor, such as through your color palette or style.
 Your porch is a terrific place to try out furniture you can’t always use inside, like swings, rockers, benches, day beds, hammocks, and settees.